ABC-Engine/ABC-ECS/README.md

     fn main(){
         let mut engine = GameEngine::new();

-        //Add an Entity and Components:
+        // Add an Entity and Components:

         let entities_and_components = &mut engine.entities_and_components;
         let entity = entities_and_components.add_entity();

-        //Add components like Position and Velocity
+        // Add components like Position and Velocity

         entities_and_components.add_component_to(entity, Position { x: 0.0, y: 0.0 });
         entities_and_components.add_component_to(entity, Velocity { x: 1.0, y: 1.0 });